syvvu/WeatherWhiz/README.md

 # Weather Whiz ❄️

-WeatherWhiz is a user-friendly weather information application that provides real-time weather details for any location based on ZIP codes.
+Weather Whiz is a user-friendly weather information application that provides real-time weather details for any location based on ZIP codes.

 ## Features